 Throughout the previous tutorials, we gradually added more and more data in our

 Globals class.
 In particular, think of our list of building types: for now, there are only two; but when we start to have a few more, and perhaps other unit types, and relations between the two, this file will get too big to remain easily maintainable.

-Scriptable Objects were introduced in Unity.
+Scriptable Objects were introduced a while ago in Unity.
 As stated in the docs, they are very useful for:

 - saving and storing data during an editor session

 - saving data as an asset in our project to use at runtime

 Scriptable Objects are saved as assets in the project’s folder.
 You basically create a class of pure data, like our current

 ScriptableObject class.
 It is then possible to create an asset in the project for it.